tsurdilo/my-temporal-dockercompose/README.md

 It can serve as reference to community for a number of Docker related deployment questions.
 For this repo we use PostgreSQL for persistence for temporal db.
-We set up advanced visibility with OpenSearch (can also use ElasticSearch) for temporal_visibility dbs.
+We set up advanced visibility with Postgres DB (but options with OpenSearch /  ElasticSearch are possible) for temporal_visibility.

 ## Deploying your service